esphome/esphome-docs/cookbook/ilonda-wifi-smart-fish-feeder.rst

     :align: center
     :width: 50.0%

-Originally intended to be used with their companion apps once flashed using `tuya-convert <https://github.com/ct-Open-Source/tuya-convert>`__ ESPHome generated firmware can be uploaded allowing you to control the Wifi Smart Fish Feeder via Home Assistant.
+Originally intended to be used with its companion app, once flashed using `tuya-convert <https://github.com/ct-Open-Source/tuya-convert>`__ ESPHome generated firmware can be uploaded allowing you to control the Wifi Smart Fish Feeder via Home Assistant.

 1. Create the ESPHome Firmware